Vision plans vs. medical insurance: What ECPs need to know

-What vision insurance covers vs. what medical insurance covers
+What vision plans cover vs. what medical insurance covers

 The primary distinction between each sort of plan is coverage.
-Vision insurance coverage is more limited than medical insurance coverage.
+Vision plan coverage is more limited than medical insurance coverage.

-Vision insurance covers “routine” refractions and eye exams.
+Vision plans cover “routine” refractions and eye exams.
 Essentially, any appointment that's not medically necessary and includes either or both of the aforementioned services.

 Medical insurance is used to cover medical treatment.
 Any appointment considered routine does not qualify as medical.
 Additionally, medical coverage does not include exams or diagnoses for myopia, hyperopia, astigmatism or presbyopia.

-How frequently vision insurance coverage may be used by patients
+How frequently vision plan coverage may be used by patients

-Vision insurance plans place annual limits on how frequently coverage may be used.
+Vision plans place annual limits on how frequently coverage may be used.